xqwen/dap/dap_src/README.md

 Note the output from this type of input will differ from the other two input types, and the corresponding results are typically more conservative.

-### 3.4 Extracting summary statistics from sbams file
+### 3.4.
+Extracting Summary Statistics from sbams File

 Both types of summary satistics can be extracted from the sbmas-format individual-level data, if it is already available.